blackarck/blackarck/README.md

 - [Praksheet](https://praksheet.com)- Web app to manage search and print practice worksheets
 - [Sudoku App](https://sudoku.ioblitz.com) - Sudoku game developed in react with back end to support game save, compete with friends
 - [20 questions game using AI](https://blackarck.itch.io/twenty-questions-with-ai-chatgpt) - Play Twenty question games with Chat GPT, User Interface is designed in GoDot
+- [Dotnet Console Game](https://github.com/blackarck/TerminalBlaster) - Play a shooter game in your console

 ## Discord Bot Project
 - [NumberLogicGame Bot](https://discord.com/oauth2/authorize?client_id=1168555643939078215) - A bot using which you can play a number logic guessing game based on feedback on previous guess Stores Game state using API.
 Hosted on AWS, linked with SQLite DB